 This park sits at 900 m+ on the southern Evelyn Tableland in the Hugh Nelson Range.
 Due to its altitude, the Hypipamee National Park is a hotspot for high-altitude birds and possums.

-There are also signs for Cassowaries, so keep an eye out.
+Tip: There are also signs for Cassowaries, so keep an eye out!

-How to Get to Dinner Falls and the Hypipamee Crater
+How to Get to Dinner Falls & the Hypipamee Crater

 Mount Hypipamee is located approximately 1.5 hours drive from Cairns and about 20 minutes from Atherton.
-The waterfall and crater car park is easy to follow using Google Maps to the pin below.
+The waterfall and crater car park are easy to follow using Google Maps to the pin below.

 From Cairns, you'll have the option of taking the shorter, but much more winding Gillies Range Road past the Crater Lakes towards Malanda and onwards to Mount Hypipamee National Park.